-This qualification can prepare students for careers in manufacturing; Aerospace, Textile, Plastics and Food Technology.
+This qualification can prepare students for careers in Manufacturing; Aerospace, Textile, Plastics and Food Technology.
 It also prepares students for entry to the following services; Nursing/Care Assistant, Veterinary Nursing, Laboratory Assistant and Dental Nurse.

-Successful completion of this course at KS4 level can lead to studying Health and Life Sciences at KS5 and the progression onto Science based level 3 courses.
+Successful completion of this course at KS4 level can lead to studying Life and Health Sciences at advanced level and the progression onto Science based level 3 courses.
+Please note KS4 single award science is not an adequate basis for studying pure sciences at advanced level.